theambientdronesofvirabelo/Virabelo/index.md

 ***may/08/2025***

 Welcome to my journal.
-This markdown file is pretty much the 'meat & potatoes' of the website.
+This markdown file is pretty much the 'meat & potatoes' of the repository.

 I'm very excited to be back in my Virabelo project.
 It's been over a decade since I've done anything with it.

-My first Virabelo releases back then were more in the ambient/drone techno vein.
-This time around I think, that for the most part, I'll be concentrating on ambient drones.
+My first Virabelo releases back then were more in the ambient/minimal/techno vein.
+This time around I think, that for the most part, I'll be concentrating on creating ambient drones.

 I recently downloaded Mononoke, and am learning how to have fun with it.
 ![mononoke app](https://github.com/theambientdronesofvirabelo/Virabelo/blob/main/media/20250508_130349.jpg)